Data Centers in MoCo: We Need a 2 Year Pause

 All this can feel overwhelming - but now is the time to dig in and give voice to ensure that any decisions regarding allowing hyperscale data center development in Montgomery County centers protection of residents and the environment.
 Less bad?
 Not good enough.

-Related: Where are the industrially zoned areas in the county that data centers could be sited under this ZTA - more than you'd think around 2000 acres in all parts of the county.
+Related: Where are the industrially zoned areas in the county that data centers could be sited under this ZTA - more than you'd think around 2000 acres in all parts of the county - probably one near you.
+Check out the detailed mapping here.